raintank/chef-raintank-stack/README.md

 #### a) Install Vagrant, and set up a provider

-If you don't already have Vagrant installed, you'll need to install it.
+If you don't already have Vagrant installed, you'll need to install it:

+- Get Vagrant - http://www.vagrantup.com/downloads.html

 You'll also need to set up a virtualization platform for Vagrant to work with.
-The easiest is VirtualBox, which Vagrant has default support for.
+The easiest is VirtualBox, which Vagrant has default support for:

-- Get Vagrant - http://www.vagrantup.com/downloads.html
 - Get VirtualBox - https://www.virtualbox.org/wiki/Downloads

-#### b) Download necessary Vagrant plugins
+#### b) Download the Chef Development kit, and installnecessary  plugins

-The Chef stack utilizes the Vagrant berkshelf and omnibus plugins.
-The vagrant berkshelf plugin requires installing berkshelf.
-The easiest way, by far, to install berkchef is to install the [Chef development kit](https://downloads.chef.io/chef-dk/), but you can try installing berkshelf on its own.
-If you do install chefdk and you use rbenv to manage your rubies, we highly recommend checking out https://github.com/docwhat/rbenv-chefdk.
-This rbenv plugin lets you easily switch to using the ruby embedded in chefdk, which makes certain tasks a lot easier.

-Once you have Vagrant installed, you should be able to easily install these plugins by typing:
+The stack utilizes chef as well as the Vagrant berkshelf and Vagrant omnibus plugins.

+- Get the Chef DK - http://downloads.chef.io/chef-dk

+Install the plugins by typing:

 ```
 vagrant plugin install vagrant-berkshelf
 vagrant plugin install vagrant-omnibus
 ```

+If you do install chefdk and you use rbenv to manage your rubies, we highly recommend checking out https://github.com/docwhat/rbenv-chefdk.
+This rbenv plugin lets you easily switch to using the ruby embedded in chefdk, which makes certain tasks a lot easier.

 #### c) Bring up your development environment

-From the directory containing this repo, install the cookbooks and bring up your environment!
+From the directory containing this repo, install the cookbooks and bring up your environment by typing:

 ```
 berks install # install the chef cookbooks in your berkshelf.